geshan/geshan.github.com/source/_posts/2018-10-08-dont-just-learn-a-new-language-slash-framework.markdown

 <!-- more -->

 Now if you think how will I do this new project I don't even know language 'X' or framework 'Y' stop complaining.
 Maybe you are a new starter in tech or coding but you need to know how to learn new things.
 The best way to learn something new is by doing it.
 This post will focus on getting some common things right.
 It will help you get from I want to learn 'X' to I have a project running in 'X', so follow on.
 If you are convinced about doing a project to learn something new, open source it.
 Github is the de facto service to host your open source projects.
 Then you can leverage lots of services for free.
-This post will be equally useful to coding new starters as well as experienced softweare engineers.
+This post will be equally useful for coding new starters as well as experienced software engineers.

 ## TLDR;